tylerlittlefield/pirate/README.md

 * Raspberry Pi 4 Model B 8GB (3 total, 1 main, 2 workers)
 * Ubuntu 20.10 'Groovy Gorilla'
 * USB boot (as opposed to booting from a microSD card)
-* Everything powered of ethernet with the official PoE hats
+* Everything powered over ethernet with the official PoE hats
 * 1 network switch with PoE
 * A 3TB WD Passport (external hard drive) which is plugged into one of the workers